TC01/calcpkg/README.md

-calcpkg 2.0 (in development) - ticalc.org Package Manager
+calcpkg 2.0 - ticalc.org Package Manager
 =========================================================

 calcpkg is a command line "package manager" for ticalc.org and other websites with repositories of Texas Instruments calculator software.

 What does that actually mean?
 Well, let's say you own a TI-83+ graphing calculator.
 The 83+ can be programmed in a handful of languages, such as the builtin TI-BASIC scripting language and z80 assembly.
 Using software such as TiLP, you can download programs to your calculator to run them.

 ticalc.org is the world's largest collection of TI graphing calculator software.
 It features programs for every calculator model in almost every possible language, from the ancient TI-81 to the newest models of TI-Nspire.

 This program is a CLI interface to ticalc.org, allowing you to download programs from the command line without having to browse the website in a web browser.
-It can be configured to support other repositories as well.
+It can be configured to support other repositories as well, and currently ships with support for the Omnimaga and Cemetech community sites.

 Usage:
 ------